huysentruitw/Aggregator/README.md

 It also contains some simple in memory projections that gets rebuilt from the event store each time the application starts.
 The `EventStoreProjector` class will generate and keep our projections up-to-date.

+### EventStore

+Just [download](https://eventstore.org/downloads/) and run EventStore with default settings.
+The connection string in `appsettings.json` will connect with an instance running locally.